Agoric/documentation/main/zoe/api/zoe-helpers.md

 `null` contents.
 If the client submits a `Proposal` which does not match these expectations, that `proposal` is rejected (and refunded).

-The returned `offerHandler` performs the check.
-It then calls the `offerHandler` that was passed in as an argument.

 ```js
 import {
   assertProposalShape,